Archive for the 'rehearsal' Category

 Opening Night Horrors

 So opening night arrives.
 Or should I call it opening day?
-Because we have to be at the theater at 2pm to do our one and only tech and our one and only speed through on the actual stage before the curtain at 7pm.
+Because we have to be at the theater at 2pm to do our one and only tech and our one and only speed through on the actual stage before the curtain’s up.

 I arrive at the theater.
 The cast is sitting around in the audience.
 The lead guy who is also the set builder is in an Italian t-shirt in a sweaty frenzy placing furniture on the stage and hammering supports to hold a door in place.

 “That’s not gonna help,” I say, “Most of my action takes place on that side of the stage.
 If you don’t care, I don’t either.”
 “Well, you’re in the play so you should be seen,” he says.
-Like it’s some new idea he just thought of.
-You mean I’m on the stage because people are supposed to see me?
-As opposed to in the wings or behind a curtain?
+Duh.

 We get to the speed through and I am like rattled, tired and tense so I blank TWICE.
 I mean like totally blank.
 I could have stood there for an hour and the line wouldn’t have come to me.
 This is some scary shit.
 We are opening in 90 minutes.